SunithNayak99/litechat/README.md

-### command for running this project: node server.js
+### Command for running this project: node server.js